Agenda/Homework 4/14-4/18

 The Outsiders:

-* Chapter One Reading & Discussion (Classwork)
+Reading & discussions (Classwork)

 Unit: Debates